 We are currently involved in three major initiatives.
 The first two are national reports commissioned from the Centre by the British Psychological Society.
-Understanding Psychosis and Schizophrenia aims to summarise for a general audience, current thinking about the nature and treatment of psychosis.
-It has been featured on BBC Radio 4’s Today Programme and All In The Mind , and has been widely discussed internationally, including in the New York Times .
-Meanwhile, Understanding Depression (due for publication in 2015) aims to do the same for depression.
+Understanding Psychosis and Schizophrenia aimed to summarise for a general audience, current thinking about the nature and treatment of psychosis.
+It was featured on BBC Radio 4’s Today Programme and All In The Mind, and has been widely discussed internationally, including in the New York Times.
+Meanwhile, Understanding Depression (currently a work in progress) aims to do the same for depression.
 Both reports are aimed at journalists, policy makers and the public, including service users and carers, and draw upon the latest research in the field.

 In addition to the above, we also regularly engage with local and national media.
 We have written articles published in The Guardian and other news outlets, and regularly appear on national radio.
 A selection of our recent articles and appearances can be found below: